Looking for the best things to do in Surfers Paradise & the Gold Coast!? Well, you’ve come to the right place!

 2) Visit Burleigh Heads

-Burleigh Heads National Park is one of the best spots to view a sunrise anywhere on the Gold Coast and a prime place to watch early morning surfers.
+Burleigh Heads National Park is an incredible spot for catching a scenic Gold Coast sunrise or watching the early morning surfers.
 Don’t forget to grab a coffee from Nook Espresso, a hole in the wall style café with a mean brew.

 3) Catch a ferry to South Stradbroke Island